-We wish to acknowledge the traditional custodians of the land we are meeting on, the Whadjuk people of the Noongar Nation.
+We wish to acknowledge the traditional custodians of the land we are meeting on, the Whadjuk Noongar people.
 We wish to acknowledge their Elders' past, present and future and respect their continuing culture and the contribution they make to the life of this City and this Region.